kenjiSpecial/key_animation_visual/README.md

-This code is key animation visual for my web site ( http://kenji-special.com/)
+This code is key animation visual for opening scene for my web site ( http://kenji-special.com/)